openvinotoolkit/open_model_zoo/demos/README.md

 > pip install openvino
 > ```

-You can also build demos manually using Inference Engine built from the [openvino](https://github.com/openvinotoolkit/openvino) repo.
+You can also build demos manually using OpenVINO™ built from the [openvino](https://github.com/openvinotoolkit/openvino) repo.
 In this case please set `InferenceEngine_DIR` environment variable to a folder containing `InferenceEngineConfig.cmake` and `ngraph_DIR` to a folder containing `ngraphConfig.cmake` in a build folder.
 Please also set the `OpenCV_DIR` to point to the OpenCV package to use.
-The same OpenCV version should be used both for Inference Engine and demos build.
+The same OpenCV version should be used both for OpenVINO™ and demos build.
 Alternatively these values can be provided via command line while running `cmake`.
 See [CMake's search procedure](https://cmake.org/cmake/help/latest/command/find_package.html#search-procedure).
-Please refer to the Inference Engine [build instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode) for details.
-Please also add path to built Inference Engine libraries to `LD_LIBRARY_PATH` (Linux*) or `PATH` (Windows*) variable before building the demos.
+Please refer to the OpenVINO™ [build instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode) for details.
+Please also add path to built OpenVINO™ libraries to `LD_LIBRARY_PATH` (Linux*) or `PATH` (Windows*) variable before building the demos.

 ### <a name="build_demos_linux"></a>Build the Demo Applications on Linux*